Chevrolet Impala: Fourth generation (1965–1970)

 In 1965, Chevrolet introduced a new luxury package for the Impala four-door hardtop, called "Caprice" and coded as RPO Z18.
 Caprices received tufted upholstery, wood grained accents on the dashboard and specialty pulls on the insides of the doors.
 This "halo" model also featured the "spinner" wheel covers from the Impala SS, with the "SS" logo centers replaced by a Chevrolet "bowtie" emblem.
 The Super Sport's blackout rear trim strip below the triple taillights was also used, with the "Impala SS" emblem replaced by a large "Caprice by Chevrolet" badge.
 The Impala block lettering on each front fender was replaced with "Caprice" script.
 The Caprice package was reintroduced as the Chevrolet Caprice Custom in 1966, taking the top position in the full-size Chevrolet lineup.

-Engine choices included the inline six-cylinder as well as the small-block and big-block V8s.
+Engine choices included the inline six-cylinder, as well as the small-block and big-block V8s.
 A new three-range Turbo Hydra-Matic automatic transmission was optional for 396 cuin V8.
 The old 409 cuin "W" engine was discontinued early in the 1965 model year, so early-production 1965s got the 409, as well as 1/10 of 1% had the 396 CID big-block.
 Other later-built cars had the 396 cuin as the big-block option.
-Two-speed Powerglide, as well as 3- and 4-speed manual transmissions were available.
+Two-speed Powerglide, as well as 3- and 4-speed manual transmissions, were available.
 As with previous years, Impalas featured more chrome trim inside and out, with pleated tufted upholstery and door panels.
-The Impala would be the #2-selling convertible in the US in 1966, with 38,000 sold; it was beaten by the Mustang by almost 2:1.
+The Impala would be the second best-selling convertible in the US in 1966, with 38,000 sold; it was beaten by the Mustang by almost two to one.
 1966 saw a pair of enlarged big-block V8s featuring 427 cuin.
 The RPO L36 was rated at 385 hp, the L72 at 425 hp.
 The L72 was only available with a manual transmission.

-The 1966 Impala was a mild restyle of the 1965, featuring a new instrument panel, grille, wheel covers (except for SS models), and rectangular taillights that wrapped around to the side of the quarter panels.
+The 1966 Impala was a mild restyle of the 1965 model, featuring a new instrument panel, grille, wheel covers (except for SS models), and rectangular taillights that wrapped around to the side of the quarter panels.
 Standard features now included lap belts front and rear, reverse lamps, day/night rearview mirror, and a padded dashboard.